Viborg Stadium: Reconstruction and upgrades

 The stadium currently contains a heated pitch, as well as floodlights capable of providing 1200 lux.

 National team use

 Previously, the stadium has also played host to the Danish men's B squad on 21 October 1956, when Denmark lost 4–0 to Sweden in front of 18,000 spectators.
 The stadium also hosted several matches throughout the 2011 UEFA European Under-21 Championship, hosting three matches for Group B as well as a semi-final match.

-From 2015 until 2024, the Danish women’s national team also regularly played at the stadium.
-When the agreement between the Danish Football Association and Viborg municipality expired in the summer of 2024, the women’s team left and began using multiple venues within the country.
+From 2015 until 2024, the Danish women's national team also regularly played at the stadium.
+When the agreement between the Danish Football Association and Viborg municipality expired in the summer of 2024, the women's team left and began using multiple venues within the country.

-The men's national team also played at the stadium in a friendly on 8 June 2015, hosting the national team from Montenegro.
+The men's senior national team played a friendly at the stadium on 8 June 2015, hosting the Montenegro national team.
 With 9,180 fans in attendance, Denmark won the match 2–1 with two goals in the second half.